 Transparency.
 Create data practices that are transparent and open to public scrutiny

 Engagement.
 Engage all stakeholders throughout each stage of design to ensure many voices are represented in data practices

 Trust.
-Ensure that there are processes to build and safeguard trust at all stages of design
+Ensure that there are processes to build and safeguard trust at all stages of design and implementation